marionbarker/loopdocs/docs/browser/edit-browser.md

 ## How to Customize Build with Browser

 You do this using any browser on a computer or laptop.
-(Phone is not recommended - screen is too small.)
+(Phone is not recommended - the screen is too small.)

 There is some background information at the bottom of this page starting at&nbsp;[<span translate="no">LoopWorkspace</span>](#loopworkspace)&nbsp;if you want to know what you are doing.
 Otherwise, just follow the steps like a cookbook.